-The archaeological potential of the site has not been assessed, however the historical research indicates prior to the clearance of the site for the construction of the terrace shops and apothecary building in 1887, there were earlier buildings on the site.
+The archaeological potential of the site has not been assessed, however the historical research indicates prior to the clearance of the site for the construction of The Terrace Buildings and Apothecary Building in 1887, there were earlier buildings on the site.
+There is potential for archaeology to exist on the site.

 Research potential should be assessed if excavation is proposed.